accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS

-1. Activate the **Increase contrast** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*) or, if present in the application, activate the replacement mechanism enabling graphic elements to be displayed with a sufficient contrast ratio.
+1. Activate the **Increase contrast** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*) or, if present in the application, activate the application's [replacement mechanism to display graphic elements with a sufficient contrast ratio](glossaire.md#application-mechanism-for-displaying-a-correct-contrast-ratio).
 1. Identify on the screen the graphic elements conveying information and for each
 	- Identify which colour(s) of the component are necessary to identify the location and/or the information conveyed (this could be the border, the colour of an icon, the background colour);
 	- Identify the adjacent colours that have an impact on the visibility of the component colour(s).